Cost Per Install (CPI): What it is and How it Works

 Cost per install formula

-So, how do you calculate cost per install?
+So, how do you calculate an app’s cost per install?
 It’s actually not that complex.
 All you need to do is divide the total spending on ads by the number of installs.

 Here’s a look at the CPI formula.